Team Services (Hosted XML) | TFS 2017 | TFS 2015 | TFS 2013

 To add a custom field, edit the WIT definition to add a FIELD element within the FIELDS section and a Control element within the FORM section.

-Locate the section of the XML file that defines the fields for the type and that begins with
+Locate the section of the XML file that begins with

 FIELDelement that specifies the name of the custom field to add.
 You must specify the following required attributes: friendly